rusetskaya/user-storage-project/README.md

 nothing to commit, working directory clean
 ```

-- [ ] Edit README.md and mark all checkboxes in this section.
+- [ x ] Edit README.md and mark all checkboxes in this section.
 Check status and review changes.
 Commit changes.

 ```sh
 $ git status